-Google and Apple have expressed displeasure over upcoming legislation in the US that would give more power to consumers and third-party developers.
+Google and Apple have expressed displeasure over upcoming US legislation that would give consumers and third-party developers more power.

 The US Senate Judiciary Committee is inching towards passing the legislation, which has been hailed by startups and smaller tech companies.